 5. Focus on database marketing

 We have a habit in recruitment of focusing all our efforts on attracting new clients and candidates to generate business.
-But in 2021, we’re going to see a bigger focus on using marketing to retain existing clients rather than attracting new ones.
+But right now, we have too much of one (jobs) and not enough of the other (candidates).